BurnySc2/python-sc2/README.md

 CURRENTLY UNDER DEVELOPMENT.
 NO RELEASES YET.

+If you do not have a standard install path for SCII set the environment variable SC2PATH=your_path

 An easy-to-use library for writing AI Bots for StarCraft II in Python 3.
 The ultimate goal is simplicity and ease of use, while still preserving all functionality.
 A really simple worker rush bot should be no more than twenty lines of code, not two hundred.
 However, this library intends to provide both high and low level abstractions.

 **This library (currently) covers only the raw scripted interface.** At this time I don't intend to add support for graphics-based interfaces.